the-draupnir-project/draupnir-documentation/docs/protections/block-invitations-on-server-protection.md

 `automaticallyRedactForReasons` in your Draupnir's [configuration file](../bot/starting_draupnir#the-configuration-file).
-If the user is targeted by a policy with the `takedown` recommendation,
+If the user is targeted by a policy with the `takedown` recommendation, invitations from them will always be blocked.

-For policies that ban or takedown servers and rooms, invitations will always be blocked.
+For policies that ban or takedown servers and rooms, matching invitations will always be blocked.

 ## Enabling the protection